se-edu/learningresources/contents/ai/ml.md

 - A practical approach towards neural networks: [University of San Francisco, FastAI](http://www.fast.ai/)

 Note that there is one more category of ML algorithms, called reinforcement learning.
 Reinforcement learning is quite different from the above mentioned categories and is not yet ready for production usage.
-It will not be discussed in this introductory piece.
+It will not be discussed in this introductory piece, but more information can be found in this following article on Medium. ([link](https://hackernoon.com/reinforcement-learning-part-1-d2f469a02e3b))

 ### Types of Data
 Data is broadly split into 2 categories, structured and unstructured.